h5p/h5p-wordpress-plugin/readme.txt

 = 1.10.1 =
 Fix issue with editor not saving correctly in Safari 11.
 Fix missing translation and some PHP notices.

+= 1.10.2 =
+Add support for the new Privacy APIs added in the latest WordPress. (retrieving and deleting user data upon request) Add an opt-in option for statistics for first time users of the plugin.
+Update the French translation, big thanks to knowledgeplaces on GitHub!
+Restricted some new content type in case an LRS isn't used.
+Add support for the latest H5P Core version.
+Various minor bug fixes